 photo: courtesy Adventure Paddleboards and Kayaks

-26. Grab a Paddle – Take the family on a stand up paddleboarding adventure with rentals from Adventure Paddleboards in Hampton Bays, Sag Harbor Sailing or Plaza Surf N Sports in Montauk.
-You can also rent paddleboards, canoes, kayaks, pedal boats at Puff ‘N’ Putt at Fort Pond in Montauk or from Main Beach Surf & Sport on Georgica Pond in Wainscott.
+29. Grab a Paddle – Take the family on a stand up paddleboarding adventure with rentals from Adventure Paddleboards, Sag Harbor Sailing or Plaza Surf N Sports in Montauk.
+You can also rent paddleboards, canoes, kayaks, pedal boats at Puff ‘N’ Putt at Fort Pond in Montauk or from Main Beach Expeditions (MBX) on Georgica Pond in Wainscott.

 photo: Splish Splash via Yelp

 30. Slip and Slide- If you prefer your water play with chlorine not salt, head to the the area’s popular waterpark Splish Splash for a totally tubular time.
 (Last season, the park added two new extreme slides, Bombs Away and Riptide Race!)

 Summer 2020: Splish Splash remains closed for the 2020 season.

 31. Watch Horses & High-profile Peeps – Head to the annual Hampton Classic Horse Show in Bridgehampton to see some stallions jumping and the rich and famous who make the scene (and hobnob in the VIP tent).
 Held in late August, it’s seven days of sport, shopping, and food.